raspberrypilearning/target-practice-simplified/en/step_4.md

 --- task ---

+--- collapse ---
+---
+title: Change the colours on the project
+---

-**Choose:** 💭 Change any of the colours using a different colour name.
+Change any of the colours using a different colour name.
 You can find a list of all of the available colour names on [W3 Schools](https://www.w3schools.com/colors/colors_names.asp){:target="blank"}.

 ![A brown triangle with three coloured circles on grass and against a sky.
 The colours have changed to pinks and purples.](images/alternative-colours.png){:width="400px"}

---- collapse ---
----
-title: Example code using different colours
+Example code using different colours:
----

 --- code ---
 ---